autumnmilos/cat-dictionary/README.md

 The Cat Dictionary App is a web application that allows users to explore a collection of cat images, along with details about each cat's breed.
 Users can click on individual cat cards to view more information about a specific cat's breed profile. 🐾

 There are two versions of this app.
-On branch main, the app is built off of vite and on branch 'scratch', the app is built completely from scratch.
+On branch main, the app is built off of vite and on branch scratch, the app is built completely from scratch.

 ## Usage